 If you’ve been using computers long enough, there’s a chance you may have experienced the failure of a storage device at least once.
-Your photos, videos, documents… gone in a flash as your computer storage (like a hard drive) or external storage (like a microSD card) bites the dust.
-You may have even put in a lot of effort in organising them.
+Your photos, videos, and documents… gone in a flash as your computer storage (like a hard drive) or external storage (like a microSD card) bites the dust.
+You may have even put in a lot of effort in organizing them.
 I did, and it happened to me a few times.
-Ever since then, I was careful to back things up on a secondary drive.
-But since those incidents, I increasingly wished for a day when I don’t have to care backing up my data anymore.
+Ever since then, I have been careful to back things up on a secondary drive.
+But since those incidents, I increasingly wished for a day when I didn’t have to care about backing up my data anymore.

-Fortunately, my work does not require me to deal with big files; it’s mostly confined to writing, basic image manipulation and email.
+Fortunately, my work does not require me to deal with big files; it’s mostly confined to writing, basic image manipulation, and email.
 The first step was to stop using a local document editor like Microsoft Word to the cloud-based Google Docs.
 This was back in 2010.
-Today, me and my team happily collaborate on our writing work using Google Docs and spreadsheets using Google Sheets.
+Today, my team and I happily collaborate on our writing work using Google Docs and spreadsheets using Google Sheets.
 I don’t remember the last time I ‘downloaded’ email on a client, as Gmail has a very usable web as well as app experience.

 If you check what is taking up most of your storage space, there’s a good chance a lot of it will be audio-visual content.

 Thanks to streaming music apps, I no longer have to maintain a ‘collection’ of my songs on a computer or phone.
-With a reasonably-priced subscription (for e.g Rs.
+With a reasonably-priced subscription (e.g., Rs.
 120 per month for Apple Music), I’m able to listen to whatever I want, whenever I want it.
 The days of having the whole world’s music right in your pocket are truer than ever.
-Obviously, I also download my favourite tracks for repeated listening, especially so that I don’t overshoot my monthly data plan.
+Obviously, I also download my favorite tracks for repeated listening, especially so that I don’t overshoot my monthly data plan.

 Now for visual entertainment.
 I stream TV Shows and Movies to the big screen using Ogle, one of the many up-and-coming streaming services in India.
 The Hotstar app tieup with HBO and Netflix’s expected arrival in India in 2016 is making the proposition even more interesting.
 That, along with the entertaining platform we all know that is YouTube, I can’t remember the last time I “downloaded” videos to consume them.

-The other capacity-hogging piece of content is photos and videos you shoot.
+The other capacity-hogging piece of content is the photos and videos you shoot.
 I don’t own a dedicated camera, as a good camera phone suits my imaging needs well.
 After previously relying on Flickr’s 1TB of free private cloud storage, I’ve migrated every photo and video that I’ve ever clicked on to Google Photos.
 Not only does Google allow unlimited storage of compressed images (the quality of which I’ve found to be satisfactory), its search capabilities are mind-boggling.
-Just the other day, my wife asked me to share all photos I’d clicked in our trip to Gurgaon recently, and it took me literally two minutes to search ‘Gurgaon november 2015’, select everything in the search results, create a shared album, and share the link to her over an instant messenger.
-Last but not least, you can also delete all backed up photos and videos from your smartphone with a single click, thereby making it the easiest way to quickly free up the storage.
+Just the other day, my wife asked me to share all photos I’d clicked in our trip to Gurgaon recently, and it took me literally two minutes to search ‘Gurgaon November 2015’, select everything in the search results, create a shared album, and share the link to her over an instant messenger.
+Last but not least, you can also delete all backed-up photos and videos from your smartphone with a single click, thereby making it the easiest way to free up the storage quickly.

 Fear of The Dark?

 Not to say that I take any of the above concerns lightly.
-But to me the convenience of outsourcing the accessibility and safety of my data outweighs the potential dangers.
-Also, like I said before, my work doesn’t require me to work with heavy files, so my recurring costs to go “Pro Cloud” could be lower than yours.
-After laying down my points, I’m curious — have you taken a similar plunge or are planning to?
-Sound off in the comments and let me know!
+But to me, the convenience of outsourcing the accessibility and safety of my data outweighs the potential dangers.
+Also, as I said before, my work doesn’t require me to work with heavy files, so my recurring costs to go “Pro Cloud” could be lower than yours.
+After laying down my points, I’m curious — have you taken a similar plunge, or are you planning to?
+Sound off in the comments, and let me know!